Is Pizza Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of pizza during pregnancy?

-The primary risks come from specific toppings rather than pizza itself.
-Unpasteurized soft cheeses can carry listeria, which poses serious risks to pregnancy.
-Deli meats like pepperoni contain sodium nitrite, a preservative that may affect fetal oxygen levels at high exposures.
-Cold pizza left at room temperature can harbor harmful bacteria.
-These risks are minimized when pizza is cooked thoroughly and eaten fresh.
+The main risks come from specific toppings rather than pizza itself.
+Unpasteurized soft cheeses can harbor listeria, which may cause miscarriage or stillbirth.
+Processed meats like pepperoni contain sodium nitrite, a preservative linked to reduced fetal oxygen delivery at high exposures.
+Cold pizza that's been sitting out can also grow bacteria.
+However, these risks are easily managed by eating freshly cooked, hot pizza with pasteurized cheese.

 Is it safe to eat pizza while pregnant?